cypress-io/cypress-docker-images/included/README.md

  To avoid unplanned breaking changes, specify a fixed `<cypress version>`, `<node version>` & `<browser version>` combination tag or use the short-form `<cypress version>` tag, not the `latest` tag.
 The `latest` tag is linked to the latest released `cypress/included` image and is updated without notice.

+## ENTRYPOINT

+When running a container from a `cypress/included` image, `cypress run` is executed, as defined by the [ENTRYPOINT](https://docs.docker.com/reference/dockerfile/#entrypoint) parameter of the image.

 ## Usage

 This image should be enough to run Cypress tests headlessly or in the interactive mode with a single Docker command like this: